imsujinpark/blog/aboutme.md

 * Bitbucket Pipelines for building, testing, and deploying web applications to production environments

 My work also involves...
-* Collaborating with teams to gather requirements and translate them into actionable development tasks.
+* Collaborating with teams to gather requirements and translate them into actionable development tasks;
-* Provide operational support, promptly addressing and resolving any bugs or issues that arise.
+* Provide operational support, promptly addressing and resolving any bugs or issues that arise;
-* Actively contributing to Canvas, the open-source project our services are mostly based off.
+* Actively contributing to Canvas, the open-source project our services are mostly based off;
-* Developing internal tools, including the Release Version Management system used in the office as well as the Object Storage Migration Tool and a Validator for the Migration Tool.
+* Developing internal tools, including the Release Version Management system used in the office as well as the Object Storage Migration Tool and a Validator for the Migration Tool;
 * Developing custom solutions to integrate Student Information Systems (SIS) across various educational applications.

 ### Mar 2021 - Mar 2022
 **Tech Recruiter/Head Hunter** @[Robert Walters](https://www.robertwalters.com/)' Tech & Transformation Team

 Robert Walters is a world-leading recruitment consulting firm.

 I, as a consultant of the Tech & Transformation Team, specialised in recruiting Technology professionals such as Software Engineers, C-levels, PMs, UI/UX designers, etc. I was in charge of:

-* Providing human resources market analysis;
+* providing human resources market analysis;
-* Consulting on staffing/hiring decisions;
+* consulting on staffing/hiring decisions;
-* Liaison with the Client, collecting background information and hiring criteria from the Client;
+* liaison with the client, collecting background information and hiring criteria from the client;
-* Preparing hiring plans;
+* preparing hiring plans;
-* Searching for selection and introduction of qualified candidates for the Client;
+* searching for selection and introduction of qualified candidates for the client;
-* Communicating with the candidates;
+* communicating with the candidates;
-* Arranging negotiation, interview, and execution of employment contracts and other matters between the Client and the candidates; and
+* arranging negotiation, interview, and execution of employment contracts and other matters between the client and the candidates; and
 * follow up consulting service for recruited candidates.

 Promoted to a consultant within 6 months of joining.